Apple iPhone 16 Pro Max vs Google Pixel 7a

 Frequently Asked Questions

-Apple iPhone 16 Pro Max excels if you value largest iphone display ever at 6.9 inches with ultra-thin borders.
-Google Pixel 7a is better if you prioritize class-leading still photography with 64mp sensor and google computational magic.
-Pick based on your budget and daily use.
+Apple iPhone 16 Pro Max is the better choice if you prioritize largest iphone display ever at 6.9 inches with ultra-thin borders.
+Google Pixel 7a wins if you value class-leading still photography with 64mp sensor and google computational magic.
+Both are rated highly (4.7★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure